 Since our inception through June 30, 2013, we have funded our operations principally with \$209.5 million (net of issuance costs of \$10.3 million) from the sale of common stock and preferred stock and the exercise of common stock warrants, including \$107.6 million in net proceeds from our IPO in April 2013, approximately \$37.4 million of research funding from our various National Institute of Allergy and Infectious Diseases awards and approximately \$30.9 million in revenue from our BARDA contract, debt financings totaling \$21.0 million, and \$17.5 million of licensing revenue under our collaboration agreement with Merck.
-As of June 30, 2013, we had cash, cash equivalents and short-term investments, available-for-sale of approximately \$123.0 million.
+As of June 30, 2013, we had cash and cash equivalents of approximately \$123.0 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.